StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

     }
     ```

-    1. Requires keepalived version > 1.1.13
+    1. Requires Keepalived version > 1.1.13.
-    2. Use `priority 100` for a secondary node
+    2. Set `priority 100`` for a secondary node.
     3.   :fontawesome-solid-triangle-exclamation: This is an example.
-Update with your IP address and broadcast address
+Replace it with your actual IP address and broadcast address.

+---

 ## Troubleshooting

+Issues can be encountered during cluster deployment with TheHive.
+Here are some of the most commonly encountered ones and their solutions:

+- **Example 1**: InvalidRequest Error

     !!!
-Example "Example of error message in /var/log/cassandra/ log files"
+Example ""

         ```text
         InvalidRequest: code=2200 [Invalid query] message=”org.apache.cassandra.auth.CassandraRoleManager doesn’t support PASSWORD”.`
         ```

+    **Resolution**:

-    set the value `authenticator: PasswordAuthenticator` in `cassandra.yaml`
+    To resolve this error, set the value ``authenticator: PasswordAuthenticator`` in the ``cassandra.yaml`` configuration file.

-    ---

-    ```
+&nbsp;

+- **Example 2**: UnauthorizedException Caused by Inconsistent Replication

+    !!!
+Example ""

+        ```text
         Caused by: java.util.concurrent.ExecutionException: com.datastax.driver.core.exceptions.UnauthorizedException: Unable to perform authorization of permissions: Unable to perform authorization of super-user permission: Cannot achieve consistency level LOCAL_ONE
         ```

-    Fix it by running following CQL command:

-    ``` sql
+    **Resolution**:

+    To address this issue, execute the following CQL command to adjust the replication settings for the system_auth keyspace:

+    !!!
+Example ""

+        ```text
         ALTER KEYSPACE system_auth WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3 };
         ```

-    and with the following command:

-    ```bash
-    nodetool repair -full
-    ```
+    After making this adjustment, perform a full repair using the ``nodetool repair -full`` command to ensure data consistency across the cluster.

+&nbsp;